Vanilagy/webm-muxer/README.md

     useful if you want to stream the data, e.g. pipe it somewhere else.
 The constructor has the following signature:

     ```ts
-    constructor(
+    constructor(options: {
+        onData?: (data: Uint8Array, position: number) => void,
-        onData: (data: Uint8Array, position: number) => void,
+        onHeader?: (data: Uint8Array, position: number) => void,
-        onDone?: () => void,
+        onCluster?: (data: Uint8Array, position: number, timestamp: number) => void,
+        chunked?: boolean,
-        options?: { chunked?: true, chunkSize?: number }
+        chunkSize?: number
-    );
+    });
     ```

+    `onData` is called for each new chunk of available data.
 The `position` argument specifies the offset in bytes at which the data has to be written.
 Since the data written by the muxer is not entirely sequential, **make sure to respect this argument**.

-    When using `chunked: true` in the options, data created by the muxer will first be accumulated and only written out once it has reached sufficient size.
+    When using `chunked: true`, data created by the muxer will first be accumulated and only written out once it has reached sufficient size.
 This is useful for reducing the total amount of writes, at the cost of latency.
 It using a default chunk size of 16 MiB, which can be overridden by manually setting `chunkSize` to the desired byte length.

     If you want to use this target for *live-streaming*, make sure to also set `streaming: true` in the muxer options.
     This will ensure that data is written monotonically (sequentially) and already-written data is never "patched" - necessary for live-streaming, but not recommended for muxing files for later viewing.

+    The `onHeader` and `onCluster` callbacks will be called for the file header and each Matroska cluster, respectively.
+    This way, you don't need to parse them out yourself from the data provided by `onData`.

     ```js
     import { Muxer, StreamTarget } from 'webm-muxer';

     let muxer = new Muxer({
-        target: new StreamTarget(
+        target: new StreamTarget({
-            (data, position) => { /* Do something with the data */ },
+            onData: (data, position) => { /* Do something with the data */ }
-            () => { /* Muxing has finished */ }
-        ),
+        }),
         // ...
     });
     ```